Community Fair History

 Damascus was like many years ago and also allows our community a special

 place to learn and have fun in their own backyard.

-If you have any photographs at the Fair or stories from the Fair that you could share, please mail a copy to Fair Historian, Thomas 'Tucky' Woodfield in C/O The Damascus Community Fair, P.O.
+If you have any photographs at the Fair or stories from the Fair that you could share, please mail a copy to: Fair Historian, C/O The Damascus Community Fair, P.O.
 Box 531, Damascus, Maryland 20872.

 ALWAYS FREE ADMISSIONS !